 If you have AI, you should know the warning signs of adrenal crisis.
 They include:

-You also should tell family and friends what to do if a crisis occurs.
+You also should tell family and friends what to do if an adrenal crisis occurs.
 Always wear a medical alert bracelet or tag.

 Doctors review a patient's symptoms and medical history.
-They check blood levels of cortisol, other hormones, sodium, potassium, and glucose to detect AI and help find the cause.
-They also look at the adrenal glands or the pituitary gland with imaging tests, such as x-rays, ultrasound, and CT or MRI scans.
+They check blood levels of cortisol and other hormones, as well as electrolytes such as sodium and, potassium to detect AI and help find the cause.
+They also look at the adrenal glands or the pituitary gland with imaging tests, such as CT or MRI scans.

 The goal of treatment is to ensure proper hormone levels day-to-day.
 You may need daily replacement of hormones for life.
 You will take glucocorticoids to replace the cortisol your body no longer makes.
 You may also need mineralocorticoids, if your body does not make aldosterone.